-Montreal is one of the most beautiful and vibrant French-speaking city in Canada.
+Montreal is one of the most beautiful and vibrant French-speaking city in Kanada.
 The city is home to some of the most famous historic structure, with unusual activities sights, sounds, and activities which you can witness all year round.
-Once you’ve gotten your Canada Visa, Montreal is the first place you should go.
+Once you’ve gotten your Kanada Visa, Montreal is the first place you should go.
 We’ve already summed up all the things you need to know, to make your visit to the beautiful city memorable.

 The Best Time to Visit The City